 Each program leading to the Bachelor of Arts degree requires the completion of a minor in addition to the major program.
 Students must achieve a 2.00 grade-point average in courses counted toward the minor.
-Students may fulfill the minor requirements with one or more minors of their own choosing (see section on minors, page 131, for the comprehensive list of minors and the specific requirements for each minor) or a second major.
+Students may fulfill the minor requirements with one or more minors of their own choosing (see section on minors, page 137, for the comprehensive list of minors and the specific requirements for each minor) or a second major.
 No course may be included in two minors or in a major and a minor.
 Students in all degree programs except the Bachelor of Arts degree may elect to complete a minor.
 The minimum number of semester hours required for a minor is 15, at least six of which must be in courses above 299.
 Bachelor of Science degree students may use courses required in the major to also satisfy minor requirements, except those pursuing a B.S. in Business Administration.
 No course may count toward a business administration major and a business administration minor.
-Students majoring in Integrated Marketing Communication or Sport Management may not minor in any business minor.
 Students may not select a major and minor which are the same.
 Minors are recorded on the permanent record.